|About Causes Symptoms Diagnosis Treatment|

-Granulomatous (Regional) Enteritis – Macrophages are found in the lower small intestine and colon.
+- Granulomatous (Regional) enteritis – Macrophages in the lower small intestine and colon.

-It is the leading cause of chronic vomiting and diarrhea in cats.
-It can affect cats of any age although is seen more frequently in middle-aged to older cats.
+IBD is the leading cause of chronic vomiting and diarrhea in cats.
+It can affect cats of any age although it occurs more often in middle-aged to older cats.
 Persistent inflammation results in fibrosis (formation of scar-like fibrous tissue), poor digestion and absorption may also result.

 The cause of IBD is still unknown although evidence suggests that it could be the result of certain bacteria, dietary allergy or intolerance, genetic influence and parasites causing cats to produce antibodies that attack their own digestive tract.